-- There is a flat 15 percent match (matching funds cannot come from another Federal source). - The maximum grant size is \$1,000,000. - Even though for-profit entities are eligible for this program, they are not eligible for Congressionally Directed Spending requests. - Broadband deployment is not an eligible use of funds for DLT. - Applicants must complete a separate DLT grant application if your proposal is chosen for a CDS award/included in the final bill.
+- There is a flat 15% match (matching funds cannot come from another Federal source). - Full list of eligible entities, uses, and limitations can be found here: 7 CFR Part 1734 Subpart A and B.

+- The maximum grant size is \$1,000,000. - Normally for-profit entities are eligible for this program, but they are not eligible for CDS requests. - Broadband deployment is not an eligible use of funds for DLT. - Applicants must complete a separate DLT grant application if your proposal is chosen and included in the final Appropriations bill.